-Asana does not have time tracking features, making it difficult to track project costs and returns.
+Asana does not have time-tracking features, making it difficult to track project costs and returns.
 Tools that are made for teamwork usually include ways to track return on assets and ensure that everything stays within the allotted budget.

 Only one person can be assigned to a task at once.
-This can create confusion about the current status of a task or create bottlenecks in workflow.
+This can create confusion about the current status of a task or create bottlenecks in the workflow.

-Having lots of features is useful, but not always required.
+Having lots of features is useful but not always required.
 Asana tends to overwhelm some users with the number of options available for simple task management.